 The prevalent culture of the inhabitants also changes from Hinduism on the Kullu side to Buddhism in Spiti.
 Often referred to as the most challenging trek in the Indian Himalayas, it’s more than worth the effort.

-The Pin Parvati Pass trek is one of the most enthralling and challenging trekking trails in India and is recommended to trekkers with previous experience.
-Although it is not for the faint hearted, don’t be deterred.
+The Pin Parvati Pass trek is one of the most enthralling and challenging trekking trails in India and is recommended for trekkers with previous experience.
+Although it is not for the faint-hearted, don’t be deterred.
 You’re good to go if you’re over 15 years of age, with reasonable fitness and stamina, and with prior high altitude trekking experience.

 This valley is closed for most of the year as the high passes around it are often blocked by snow.
 The Pin Parvati trek is usually undertaken during the months of July to September.

 Day 1 of Pin Parvati trek: Drive from Manali and trek to Kheerganga